-We are a Christian church, of Baptist conviction, seeking to live our faith in Covenant Community.
+We are a Christian church, of Baptist convictions, seeking to live our faith in covenant community.

 WE Are a christian church

 Our members confess central biblical convictions that we share with the larger family of Christians around the world and through history, summarized in the Apostles Creed.

 The Apostles Creed

 I believe in God the Father Almighty, Maker of heaven and earth.

 And in Jesus Christ his only Son, our Lord; who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead and buried; the third day He rose again from the dead; He ascended into heaven and sits at the right hand of God the Father Almighty; from there He shall come to judge the living and the dead.